 It’s barbecue season!
 Here, our top tips for healthier grilling.

-Now that the weather is turning warmer and we’re all outside more, it’s time to start firing up the barbecue again.
+Now that the weather is warmer and we’re all outside more, it’s time to fire up the barbecue.
 And we Canadians sure do love to barbecue.

 At one point, Canada was leading the world in Google searches for barbecue chicken and ribs recipes.
 It’s a long-standing seasonal tradition in this country, but some cautionary studies in recent years are leading many of us to change the way we go about grilling.